-Fig. 3: A comparison of fluoroscopy and translabial ultrasound in a patient with sigmoid intussusception

-Pelvic floor ultrasound is particularly useful in the posterior compartment, and we have in no way realised its potential benefits for clinical practice.
+Fig. 3: A comparison of fluoroscopy and translabial ultrasound in a patient with sigmoid intussusception Pelvic floor ultrasound is particularly useful in the posterior compartment, and we have in no way realised its potential benefits for clinical practice.
 We see descent of the posterior vaginal wall and diagnose a 'rectocele', usually quite unaware that at least five different anatomically distinct conditions can cause this appearance.
 A Stage II rectocele observed on clinical examination could be due to a true rectocele, i.e., a defect of the rectovaginal septum (most common, and associated with symptoms of prolapse, incomplete bowel emptying and straining at stool), due to an abnormally distensible, intact rectovaginal septum (common and associated only with prolapse symptoms), a combined recto- enterocele (less common), an isolated enterocele (uncommon), or just a deficient perineum giving the impression of a 'bulge'.
 Occasionally a 'rectocele' turns out to be a rectal intussusception, an early stage of rectal prolapse, where the wall of the rectal ampulla is inverted and enters the anal canal on Valsalva.
 This segment of the talk will demonstrate the main abnormalities observed on translabial/ transperineal ultrasound and discuss the significance of those findings for symptoms and surgical correction.
 At a time when there is such widespread confusion regarding the aetiology, nature, relevance and surgical treatment of even the most common clinical conditions, it is very unlikely that substantial progress can be made without a cheap, universally available form of imaging.
 Translabial ultrasound provides such a method.

-4 Slings and meshes
+In addition, this form of imaging can provide information on the anal canal and sphincter at no additional cost or inconvenience.
+3 Slings and meshes

 Fig. 4: A transobturator mesh, as seen in the midsagittal (left), coronal (middle) and axial plane (right).
 Since the late 1990s synthetic suburethral slings have become very popular.
 Ultrasound can confirm the presence of such a sling, distinguish between transobturator and transretzius implants, especially when examining the axial plane, and allow an educated guess regarding the type of implant.
 As these meshes are highly echogenic, ultrasound is superior to MR in identifying implants and has helped elucidate their mode of action.
 It is also very helpful when assessing women with complications of suburethral slings such as voiding dysfunction and de novo symptoms of urgency, helping the surgeon to decide whether to cut a sling.

-There is a worldwide trend towards the use of permanent vaginal wall meshes, especially for recurrent prolapse, and ultrasound can help in selecting those patients for mesh use that are most likely to benefit.
-This is particularly important since complications such as support failure, mesh erosion and chronic pain are not that uncommon.
-Polypropylene meshes are highly echogenic (see Figure 4), and their visibility is limited only by persistent prolapse and distance from the transducer, which makes ultrasound very useful in the assessment of mesh complications and recurrence.
+There is a worldwide trend towards the use of permanent vaginal wall meshes, especially for recurrent prolapse, and complications such as support failure, mesh erosion and chronic pain are not that uncommon.
+Polypropylene meshes are highly echogenic (see Figure 4), and their visibility is limited only by persistent prolapse and distance from the transducer.
 3D translabial ultrasound has demonstrated that the implanted mesh often is nowhere near as wide as it is supposed to be.
 Surgical technique seems to play a role here as fixation of mesh to underlying tissues results in a flatter, more even appearance.
 The position, extent and mobility of vaginal wall mesh can be determined, helping with the assessment of individual technique, and ultrasound may uncover complications such as dislodgment of anchoring arms.
-Clearly, translabial 4D ultrasound will be useful in determining functional outcome and location of implants, and will help in optimizing both implant design and surgical technique.
+Meshes are only as supportive as their anchoring allows them to be.
+Translabial 4D ultrasound is useful in determining functional outcome and location of implants, and helps in optimizing both implant design and surgical technique.
+And finally, the identification of levator avulsion and hiatal ballooning provides objective criteria for the selection of patients at high risk of prolapse recurrence, allowing more rational use of prolapse mesh implants.
+4 Pelvic Floor Trauma

-5 Levator Trauma